Valkea/OC_P9/README.md

 #### Carl
 ```
-is an acount with some opened tickets & reviews.
+Carl is an acount with some opened tickets & reviews.
 He is followin Bob and he is not followed by anyone.

-So he is supposed to see its own tickets & reviews as well as the reviews & tickets wrote by Bob (unless you make some modifications on any of the accounts).
+So he is supposed to see its own tickets & reviews as
+well as the reviews & tickets wrote by Bob
+(unless you make some modifications on any of the accounts).
 ```

 *demo-login :* Carl